 Admission Requirements and Procedures

 Students can apply for admission for any term during the academic year.
 WSU requires students applying for admission to meet certain entrance requirements.
-A student’s ACT and SAT scores are factored into the admission decision for students who come directly from high school or who do not have a class rank.
-The ACT, SAT, or MCA scores are required for registration to assist in placement and advising.

 New First-Year Student Admission

 WSU prefers that students complete the following high school curriculum in grades 9-12: